jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="timezone-list" %}

-The `timezone_list()` function returns a list of time zones that the other date-related functions in **docassemble** understand.
+The `timezone_list()` function returns a list of time zones that the other date-related functions in DALang understand.
 The list is generated from the [`pytz`] module.
 The primary purpose of this function is to include in a multiple choice question.